×

 Select Page

-ATA President Tim DeRoche: Why is LAUSD spending $70 million to boost capacity at a school in Silver Lake, when nearby schools have thousands of empty seats?
+ATA President Tim DeRoche in LA Daily News: Why is LAUSD spending $70 million to boost capacity at a school in Silver Lake, when nearby schools have thousands of empty seats?

 ATA President Tim DeRoche in The 74: Public schools violate their sacred mission when they turn students away